chrisweb/web-audio-api-player/README.md

 * playNextOnEnded: [boolean] (default: true) when a sound or song finishes playing should the player play the next sound that is in the queue or just stop playing
 * stopOnReset: [boolean] (default: true) when the queue gets reset and a sound is currently being played, should the player stop or continue playing that sound
 * visibilityAutoMute: [boolean] (default: false) tells the player if a sound is playing and the visibility API triggers a visibility change event, if the currently playing sound should get muted or not, uses the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) internally
-* createAudioContextOnFirstUserInteraction: [boolean] (default: false) for a sound to be played the player needs to have an audiocontext, on mobile you can NOT play sounds / songs until the user has interacted in some way with your UI, this means autoplay with no user interaction will get prevented by the mobile browser (iOS (iPhone) and android mobile devices, today iPad is considered a desktop device and does not need this), when this option is set to true the player will try to catch the very first user interaction and initialize and audiocontext so that when a sound needs to be played the context will be available, there is a second option called "unLockAudioOnFirstPlay" which will do the same thing but instead of doing it on the first user interaction it will do it on the first call to play(), this is the preferred method as it keeps the audioContext turned of until it is really needed, which is preferrable to save resources on mobile
+* unlockAudioOnFirstUserInteraction: [boolean] (default: false) this tells the player to attempt to unlock audio as soon as possible, so that you can call the player play() method programmatically at any time, for more about this check out the chapter ["locked audio on mobile"](#locked-audio-on-mobile), if you don't want to the player to handle this part and prefer to do it manually then you can use the [player function](#player-functions) called **manuallyUnlockAudio()**
 * persistVolume: [boolean] (default: true) if this value is set to true the player will use the localstorage of the browser and save the value of the volume (localstorage entry key is **WebAudioAPIPlayerVolume**), if the page gets reloaded or the user comes back later the player will check if there is a value in the localstorage and automatically set the player volume to that value
 * loadPlayerMode: [typePlayerModes] (default: PLAYER_MODE_AUDIO) this is a constant you can import from player, currently you can chose between two modes, [PLAYER_MODE_AUDIO](#player_mode_audio) which uses the audio element to load sounds via the audio element and [PLAYER_MODE_AJAX](#player_mode_ajax) to load sounds via the web audio API, for more info about the modes read the [modes extended knowledge](#modes-extended-knowledge) chapter
 * audioContext: [AudioContext] (default: null) a custom [audiocontext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) you inject to replace the default audiocontext of the player